KRCX-FM

-KRCX-FM (99.9 FM) is a radio station broadcasting a Regional Mexican format.
+KRCX-FM (99.9 FM) is a radio station broadcasting a regional Mexican format.
 Licensed to Marysville, California, United States, it serves the Sacramento area.
 The station is currently owned by Entravision Holdings, LLC.

-Although KRCX does have a HD Radio channel, it has yet to sign on a HD2 or HD3 subcarrier.
+Although KRCX does have an HD Radio channel, it has yet to sign on an HD2 or HD3 subcarrier.

 On March 10, 1994, KRCX took over KRFD, after their purchase of the station.